shilpay25/node-react-mongo/README.md

 ## includes:
-based of node:alpine
+> based of node:alpine
-Nano - for creating and modifying files from the bash terminal Bash - to run CLI
+> Nano - for creating and modifying files from the bash terminal
+> Vim
+> Bash - to run CLI
-Webpack - web server to run app
+> Webpack - web server to run app
-Babel - JS compiler for backwards compatability
+> Babel - JS compiler for backwards compatability

 ## To start the service from docker hub: